liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

     </properties>

 This is no longer required in @product-ver@ because Liferay's Maven tools no longer rely on your @product@ installation's specific versions.
+You should remove them from your POM file.

 Awesome!
 You've learned about the new Maven plugins available to you for
 @product-ver@ development.
-Next, you'll learn about upgrading your Liferay Maven artifacts.
+Next, you'll learn about updating your Liferay Maven artifacts.

 ## Updating Liferay Maven Artifact Dependencies